Traditional Japanese Wedding Kimono: A Symbol of Elegance and Tradition

 Bridal Kimono Selection Process

 The process of selecting the bridal kimono is a meticulous one, with attention to detail and cultural significance.
+The bride chooses a kimono that complements her personal style while honoring the traditions and symbolism of the occasion.

 Groom’s Attire: Tomesode Kimono and Its Significance